GGebook smalllogo

 time taken

-However on a velocity time graph the change in velocity is the change in the y-axis, and the time taken is the change in the x-axis.
+However on a speed time graph the change in velocity is the change in the y-axis, and the time taken is the change in the x-axis.
 Therefore:

 acceleration = change in velocity = change in y-axis = gradient